 My observations have led me to hypothesize that there’s what I call a narrative-analytical thinking continuum.
 The general population spans the continuum, but the children’s literature community is clumped at the narrative end.

 I’m concerned that young analytical thinkers are currently being underserved because gatekeepers don’t appreciate the kind of books that these children enjoy.
 Simply put, what the children’s literature community calls broccoli, many kids call chocolate cake.

 By last spring, I felt so strongly about this issue that I decided to take a sabbatical from writing and conduct a study of elementary students’ reading preferences.
 Because I had no idea how to structure or conduct a study, I dove into the academic literature.
 And that’s when my mind was blown.

 The research already exists, and it’s powerful.
 Why don’t more people know about it?

 Here are two examples:

 I encourage you to get the full articles and read them.
-I’ll be sharing more research next week.
+I’ll be sharing more research in the coming weeks.
+Stay tuned.